-(This is a guest article by David*)
+(This is an article by David*)

 There are few things that might churn your stomach and make you break into a sweat quicker than the loss of a wallet.
 The sad part about it is, in the overall scheme of things, it probably isn’t the cash inside that you’ve lost that concerns you.
 It’s likely the loss of all those little plastic cards with numbers printed across them that terrifies you the most — that, and not knowing into whose hands they’ve fallen.

 Recently I had my wallet stolen from the beach.
 The thieves didn’t even get one dollar of cash and didn’t manage to use any of my cards thanks to prompt canceling of cards.
 The police are never that hopeful of finding the thieves or recovering a wallet and so all they can do is give you an incident number to use with your banks, phone company etc.

 If you’ve simply lost your wallet it could be a good samaritan who has discovered your wallet on the street.
 Unfortunately, you can’t necessarily assume a well-intentioned citizen has hold of your wallet and is contacting the proper authorities.
 While in some cases you might luck out and have your personal affects returned to you, in most scenarios you’ll have to assume the worst and get started on doing everything in your power to ensure the forces of evil aren’t making the most of your misfortune.
 Here are a few tips to help you do so.